 The Betsy Writers Room at The Betsy-South Beach

-YoungArts at The Betsy Writers Room at The Betsy-South Beach provides one YoungArts award winner in Writing with a weeklong residency at The Betsy Writer’s Room—a working studio space for visiting writers and artists to create, develop their craft and share their work through community programs.
+YoungArts at The Betsy Writers Room at The Betsy-South Beach provides one YoungArts award winner with a weeklong residency at The Betsy Writer’s Room—a working studio space for visiting writers and artists to create, develop their craft and share their work through community programs.
+Recent residents include Molly Horan (2008 Writing) and Christopher Castellani (1990, 1992 Writing).

 The Fountainhead Residency